FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountunit.md

 The CommitmentDiscountUnit column adheres to the following requirements:

 * CommitmentDiscountUnit MUST be present in the billing data when the provider supports [*commitment-based discounts*](#glossary:commitment-based-discount).
 * CommitmentDiscountUnit MUST be of type String, and the units of measure used in CommitmentDiscountUnit SHOULD adhere to the values and format requirements specified in the [UnitFormat](#unitformat) attribute.
- * CommitmentDiscountUnit MUST NOT be null if [ChargeCategory](#chargecategory) is "Usage" or *Purchase* and [*CommitmentDiscountId*](#commitmentdiscountid) is not null, unless [ChargeClass](#chargeclass) is "Correction".
+* CommitmentDiscountUnit MUST NOT be null if [ChargeCategory](#chargecategory) is "Usage" or "Purchase", [*CommitmentDiscountId*](#commitmentdiscountid) is not null, and [ChargeClass](#chargeclass) is not "Correction".
- * CommitmentDiscountUnit MAY be null if ChargeCategory is "Usage" or "Purchase" and ChargeClass is "Correction".
+* CommitmentDiscountUnit MAY be null if *ChargeCategory* is "Usage" or "Purchase" and *ChargeClass* is "Correction".
 * CommitmentDiscountUnit MUST be null in all other cases.

 ## Column ID